About Me

 Hi, I’m Shayla!
 A graphic designer, creative director, and the founder of Cetadora.

-Rooted in visual storytelling, systems thinking, and environmental knowledge, I help bring clarity and resonance to the work of change-makers—through brand identity, digital design, report publications, campaign strategy, and data visualization.
+Rooted in visual storytelling, systems thinking, and environmental knowledge, I bring clarity and resonance to the work of change-makers—through brand identity, social media campaigns, web portals, and data visualization.

 My journey began with an Honours Bachelor in Natural Resources Management, where I specialized in wildlife conservation and sustainable land use.
-My thesis focused on the plastic crisis, exploring student behaviours and systems change at the campus level.
-That research shaped my commitment to purposeful design as a tool for education, equity, and environmental protection.
+My thesis focused on plastic pollution and product usage, exploring student behaviours and systems change at the campus level.
+This research inspired my commitment to utilizing design as a tool for education, equity, and environmental protection.

-Since then, I’ve led communications, project coordination, and design for government-adjacent organizations and academic institutions, including the POLIS Wildfire Resilience Project at the University of Victoria.
-Over the last five years, my work has spanned provincial policy reports, branding systems, art zines, merchandise, social media campaigns, and more—supporting change-makers across environmental, industry, wellness, and spiritual fields.
+Since then, I’ve led communications, project coordination, and design for government-influencing organizations and academic institutions, including the POLIS Wildfire Resilience Project based at the University of Victoria’s Centre for Global Studies.
+Over the last five years, my work has spanned research reports, branding systems, art zines, merchandise, marketing campaigns, and more—supporting change-makers across the environmental, industry, and wellness fields.

 When I’m not designing, I’m likely oceanside with my journal, at the gym, reading, or spending time with the people that I love.